awsdocs/aws-sam-developer-guide/doc_source/sam-specification-template-anatomy.md

 # AWS SAM Template Anatomy<a name="sam-specification-template-anatomy"></a>

-The format of an AWS SAM template closely follows the format of an AWS CloudFormation template, which is described in [Template Anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) in the *AWS CloudFormation User Guide*\.
+The format of an AWS SAM template file closely follows the format of an AWS CloudFormation template file, which is described in [Template Anatomy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-anatomy.html) in the *AWS CloudFormation User Guide*\.

-The primary differences between AWS SAM templates and AWS CloudFormation templates are the following:
+The primary differences between AWS SAM template files and AWS CloudFormation template files are the following:
-+ **Transform declaration\.** The declaration `Transform: AWS::Serverless-2016-10-31` is required for AWS SAM templates\.
-This declaration identifies an AWS CloudFormation template as an AWS SAM template\.
++ **Transform declaration\.** The declaration `Transform: AWS::Serverless-2016-10-31` is required for AWS SAM template files\.
+This declaration identifies an AWS CloudFormation template file as an AWS SAM template file\.
 For more information about transforms, see [Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-section-structure.html) in the *AWS CloudFormation User Guide*\.
 + **Globals section\. ** The Globals section is unique to AWS SAM\.
 It defines properties that are common to all your serverless functions and APIs\.
 All the `AWS::Serverless::Function`, `AWS::Serverless::Api`, and `AWS::Serverless::SimpleTable` resources inherit the properties that are defined in the Globals section\.
 For more information about the Globals section, see [Globals Section of the Template](sam-specification-template-anatomy-globals.md) in the *AWS Serverless Application Model Developer Guide*\.
 + **Resources section\. ** In AWS SAM templates the Resources section can contain a combination of AWS CloudFormation resources and AWS SAM resources\.
 For more information about AWS CloudFormation resources, see [AWS Resource and Property Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) in the *AWS CloudFormation User Guide*\.
 For more information about AWS SAM resources see [AWS SAM Resource and Property Reference](sam-specification-resources-and-properties.md) in the *AWS Serverless Application Model Developer Guide*\.

-All other sections of an AWS SAM template correspond to the AWS CloudFormation template section of the same name\.
+All other sections of an AWS SAM template file correspond to the AWS CloudFormation template file section of the same name\.

 ## YAML<a name="template-anatomy-outline.yaml"></a>